ultimate-disturbing-element/ultimate-disturbing-element/README.md

 #### Hi there, I'm Abhinav Rai - [Cross-Platform Developer  || Full-Stack Developer]👋

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play Football
+- ⚡ Fun fact: Beyond the screen, I'm an avid football enthusiast, finding my passion for the game only matched by my dedication to software excellence.

 ## :hammer_and_wrench: Languages :
 <div>